polyipseity/information/special/academia/HKUST/PHYS 1002/outline.md

   - [Tropic of Capricorn § name](../../../../general/Tropic%20of%20Capricorn.md#name) ::: It was named after the constellation Capricorn during last centuries BCE, as the Sun was there on the December solstice.
 Due to westward precession of the equinoxes, this is no longer the case.
 The current constellation is Sagittarius.
 - [Arctic Circle](../../../../general/Arctic%20Circle.md) ::: About 66°33′50.0″ north of the equator.
 The southernmost altitude at which the Sun does not set for at least 24 continuous hours per year.
 - [Antarctic Circle](../../../../general/Antarctic%20Circle.md) ::: About 66°33′50.0″ south of the equator.
 The northernmost altitude at which the Sun does not set for at least 24 continuous hours per year.
 - 4 [seasons](season.md) as we know it ::: The 4 seasons as we know it only happen at temperate latitudes.
-For tropics (latitudes in between the tropics), the seasons become the _dry season_ and the _wet season_, or may not exist at all like alpines and deserts.
-For polar regions (latitudes in the Arctic or Antarctic Circle), the sun does not set on some days during the "summer", and vice versa for "winter".
+For tropics (latitudes in between the tropics), the seasons become the _dry season_ and the _wet season_, or may not exist at all like in alpines and deserts.
+For polar regions (latitudes in the Arctic or Antarctic Circle), the sun does not set on some days during the "summer", and does not rise for some days during the "winter".
 This is apparent when considering the sun path oscillation, restricted to the visible parts of the celestial sphere.
 - [axial precession](../../../../general/axial%20precession.md) ::: The orientation of Earth's axis of rotation gradually shifts westward (opposite of the Earth's direction of rotation) in a circle over a period of about 26&nbsp;000 years.
-One effect is that the celestial poles points at a different direction, changing the pole stars (e.g. the north star will eventually no longer be Polaris).
+  - axial precession effects ::: One effect is that the celestial poles points at a different direction, changing the pole stars (e.g. the north star will eventually no longer be Polaris).
 The other is that the constellations the Sun's projection is on during the equinoxes and solstices shifts westward along the zodiac.
 - [solar term](../../../../general/solar%20term.md) ::: One of the 24 periods in traditional Chinese lunisolar calendars.
 - [scale of the universe @ HKUST](scale%20of%20the%20universe%20@%20HKUST.md) / [Moon](../../../../general/Moon.md)
 - [Moon](../../../../general/Moon.md)